All photos by Jeff Bary

 The Festival has several areas for people who want to sell their wares.
 Please contact the appropriate person for that area.

-- Food Court– Contact Food Chair (christine AT christinedenise DOT com).
+- Food Court– Contact Food Chair Dayle Watts (deewatt69ATgmailDOTcom).

 - Crafts Room – Items for sale hand-made by seller.
 See this page for more information.
 Contact Crafts Chair Ann Schunior ( neffa AT schunior DOT org).

 - Folk Bazaar – Items for sale from folk traditions across the world.
-Contact Folk Bazaar Chair Len Bittenson (linda AT Bittenson DOT com) or access the Folk Bazaar Application Form here.
+Contact Folk Bazaar Chair Len Bittenson (len DOT bittenson AT gmail DOT com) or access the Folk Bazaar Application Form.

 - Access Information: You can find an Access Guide at the Information Table in both the Middle and High School lobbies.
 The Guide describes access services and includes a Festival map highlighting special routes for people using wheelchairs to travel between rooms.
 Please contact the Information Table if you need assistance with access to a program or activity.
 The Access Guide is also available in large print and braille formats.
 Large print schedule grids are available; be sure to check the wall grids for last-minute changes.
 NEFFA can provide ASL interpreting at certain events upon advanced application, and there are a limited number of Assistive Listening Devices (ALDs) available at certain events.
 Requests for use of an ALD or ASL services should be made in writing to the NEFFA office (P.O.
 Box 2789, Acton, MA 01720) by March 1st.
 See this page for more access information.
 Handicap parking is available at the Festival site in front of the High School.